-Varun Behl is a litigation associate at Hueston Hennigan LLP.
-His practice focuses on high-stakes business disputes, class action defense, and white collar defense.
-Mr. Behl has experience litigating cases at all stages, from pretrial through appeal.
-He has written briefs, conducted witness interviews, led discovery efforts, and prepared experts for deposition and examination at trial.
+Varun Behl focuses on high-stakes business disputes, employment matters, class action defense, and white collar defense.
+With experience in all phases of litigation, Mr. Behl carefully oversees the entire process from pretrial to appeal.
+He writes briefs, conducts witness interviews, takes and defends depositions, leads discovery efforts, and prepares experts for deposition and examination at trial.

 Mr. Behl also has experience defending consumer class actions.
 Recently, he helped Philip Morris USA obtain a favorable verdict after a two-month long false advertising trial.
 The plaintiffs, a class of nearly 200,000 smokers, received an award of $5 million, far less than the $1.5 billion in damages originally sought.